Marketing Wins (And What We All Can Learn From GoPro or Greggs!)

 Combining this exclusivity with a marketing campaign highlighting that they were shooting for the top slot in the hyper-competitive Android smartphone market, they set the table for a killer campaign.
 And it’s working, moving OnePlus out of relative obscurity and into the limelight.

-Morgan Stanley: #JustinRoseChallange
+Morgan Stanley: #JustinRoseChallenge

 We've already covered the largely untapped power of user-generated content in our discussion of GoPro.
-We were just as surprised as you to see Morgan Stanley jumping on this bandwagon in 2019 with their #JustinRoseChallange campaign.
+We were just as surprised as you to see Morgan Stanley jumping on this bandwagon in 2019 with their #JustinRoseChallenge campaign.
 The stalwart financial services company put the idea to good use by having their followers submit their toughest golf shots to win a set of high-end clubs and timed the campaign to coincide with their sponsored player, Justin Rose, competing on the PGA tour.

 Knowing their industry is not known for its personalization, this campaign did one thing very well, it showed that they know their audience and how to reach them.
 Social media engagement skyrocketed during the campaign, which ran for two months at the peak of the tour, and garnered the old-line company quite a bit of coverage among the younger set they're targeting.